Attractions

 Slightly hidden away from the rest of the walkway is the Palate Playground, a zone displaying leaves of herbs and spices used in Singaporean cooking.
 At night, you’ll be able to experience the interactive light installation, where you can step on projections of bugs and snakes and turn them into glowing beams of light.

-It was a bit tricky to locate this zone, even with the ImagiNite app’s help.
-Pro tip: Look out for a white archway between the Scented Sphere and Symphony Streams when you’re walking on the lower deck of the Sensoryscape.
+If you have trouble finding the zone, look out for a white archway between the Scented Sphere and Symphony Streams when you’re walking on the lower deck of the Sensoryscape.

 Glow Gardens